 Financing a Private Sale Car

+Not enough cash to buy outright?
 Not everyone is able to save up the cash to buy a vehicle outright, even an affordable choice like a private sale used car.
 If you need to finance a private sale, you have to get a direct loan.
 You get a direct loan from a bank, credit union, or another direct lender, and you typically need good credit to qualify.

+Tips for buying in a private sale.
 Whether you're paying cash or financing a vehicle from a private sale, you should follow these tips to ensure you're getting a good car with a safe transaction:

 - Look up an estimated value of the vehicle you're looking at on valuation sites such as Kelley Blue Book or NADAguides.